Microsoft Surface Pro 7: Rumors, Release Date, Price and What We Want

 The Surface Pro 7 might actually see a redesign of the keyboard.
 A Dutch blog called Windows United discovered a patent that indicates that the Type Cover could be thinner than it is right now, which may make it even more portable, but could affect the key travel.

-In terms of specs, we’re anticipating that Intel’s 9th Generation CPUs will be rolled into the Surface Pro 7, which would keep it competitive with other top 2-in-1s.
+In terms of specs, we’re anticipating that Intel’s 10th Generation Ice Lake CPUs will be rolled into the Surface Pro 7, which would keep it competitive with other top 2-in-1s.
 And we may even see a Surface Pro 7 with a Core i9 configuration, which would considerably raise the price.
 The Surface Pro 7 is also rumored to arrive with an ARM-based variant running on a Qualcomm 8cx SoC that is expected to be about as fast as a Core i5 CPU.
 That chip is said to be custom-made by Microsoft and will serve as a reference for other Windows laptop makers.
 Those rumors are from a report from IT tech site Petri, which also claimed that the Surface Pro 7 will have a familiar design when it's unveiled in October.

 MORE: Lowest Weight Laptops